vectorgrp/sil-kit/docs/configuration/configuration.rst

      - This optional section contains information to start all necessary processes to perform the configured simulation.
 It is only used by the IbLauncher.

+   * - :doc:`ExtensionConfig<extension-configuration>`
+     - This optional section contains all extension-related settings.